millionhz/network-security-notes/content/docs/3-network-attacks/threats/tcp-spoofing.md

 # TCP Spoofing

-TCP spoofing is a type of cyber attack in which an attacker impersonates another computer or device on a network in order to intercept and **manipulate** the data being sent between the two devices.
+TCP spoofing, also knows as Session Hijacking,  is a type of cyber attack in which an attacker impersonates another computer or device on a network in order to intercept and **manipulate** the data being sent between the two devices.

 ## Blind TCP Spoofing